phantauth/phantauth-doc/src/en/api.md

 ### Get a Client Token [GET /client/{client_id}/token/{kind}]

-Különböző OpenID Connect token-ek generálása a path paraméterként megadott nevű client id-jű client-hez.
+It is used to generate a OpenID Connect token as a path parameter to a client of a given client ID.

-Elsősorban tesztelés során használatos, amikor pl a normál authentication flow során kapott token nem elérhető s teszt kód számára.
+It is primarily used for testing purposes, when, for example, the token from the standard authentication flow is not available to the test code.

 - Parameters

-    - client_id (required, string) ... client id or email
+    - client_id (required, string) A client ID or email.

-    - kind (required, enum[string]) ... token kind
+    - kind (required, enum[string]) A token kind.

         Token type